hwang2006/large-scale-lm-tutorials/docs/02_distributed_programming.md

 ```
 [glogin01]$ python -m torch.distributed.launch --nproc_per_node=4 ../src/scatter_nccl.py
 *****************************************
-Setting OMP_NUM_THREADS environment variable for each process to be 1 in default, to avoid your system being overloaded, please further tune the variable for optimal performance in your application as needed.
+Setting OMP_NUM_THREADS environment variable for each process to be 1 in default, to avoid your system beingoverloaded, please further tune the variable for optimal performance in your application as needed.
 *****************************************
 after rank 2: tensor([30.], device='cuda:2')